Like so many journeymen in the music world, Deb Lyons has forged a career whose path has branched along many roads.

 She's also been the matriarch of Romeo's family (Lady Montague) in the Jeff Buckley musical "The Last Goodbye", the villainous and bigoted television station owner (Velma) in "Hairspray" and the love of Johnny Cash's life (country legend, June Carter Cash) in "Ring of Fire".

 Over the years, Deb has sung in concert with the Ottawa Symphony and shared the stage with the talents of Rick Springfield, Ben E. King, Mary Wilson and legendary songwriters, Barry Mann & Cynthia Weil.
-She's also sung backup for Carrie Underwood, Lee Ann Womack, Roseanne Cash, The Chieftains, Ben Vereen, Frankie Avalon, Martha Reeves, Leslie Gore and Donna Summer.
+She's also sung backup for Carrie Underwood, Lee Ann Womack, Roseanne Cash, Ben Vereen, Frankie Avalon, Martha Reeves, Lesley Gore and Donna Summer.

-As a studio singer and voice-over artist, Deb has recorded spots for numerous jingles, animation series and is the voice of a Fisher Price toy!
+As a studio singer Deb has recorded for numerous artists including the acclaimed Japanese composer, Yuki Kajiura and the traditional Irish band, the Chieftains.
+She has sung on jingles, children's records (Hooked on Phonics) and as a voice-over artist she's appeared in the "Chuggington" animation series and is the voice of a Fisher Price toy!
 Recently she narrated her first audiobook for Audible.com.

 In 2009 Deb starred in "Swing!" a musical celebrating the dance music from the Big Band Era.
 That joyful experience led to the release of her first CD "Dream a Little", a collection of jazz standards coupled with some classic songs from Deb's concert work.
 Check it out here on CDBaby.com.